MurabitoB/VTSYoutubeDropper/README.md

 Q: Why I didn't see the permission required when I use this plug-in.

-A: The plugin not use the official way to interact with VTube Studio, so it will not show the permission required.
+A: The plug-in not use the official way to interact with VTube Studio, so it will not show the permission required.

 ---